Cod fillets are dipped in a batter made with beer, then deep fried and served with chips and mushy peas.

 This light and crispy beer batter is perfect for deep frying cod or haddock, producing succulent fish any traditional fish and chip shop would be proud of.

 Battered fish is a food staple in Ireland and cooked to perfection by many chippers (Irish fish and chip shops).
+Some use regular batter for deep frying cod, but a little beer in the batter adds a lovely malty flavor.

 Traditionally it is served sprinkled with salt and malt vinegar.